 Holly was also, the longstanding former Chair of the IUCN African Elephant Specialist Group for almost 30 years and an elected Chair of the IUCN Species Survival Commission serving on IUCN's Governing Council.

-The two participants in the debate will be presenting an academic/scientific perspective on the proposed ban on the importation of hunting trophies, based on their presentations on the topic to the UK government:
+The two participants in the debate presented an academic/scientific perspective on the proposed ban on the importation of hunting trophies, based on their presentations on the topic to the UK government:

 Professor Amy Dickman